 For homes already replacing both an aging furnace and an aging AC at the same time, a heat pump consolidates the equipment from two units to one with similar installed cost — before rebates.

-The 2026 rebate & tax-credit stack
+2026 rebate stack at a glance

 Coastal vs. inland heat pump performance